 Contains design elements and configuration data, such as projects, reports, and role assignments.

-Sending design elements to the SBM Application Repository so they can be checked out by other designers.
+Sends design elements to the SBM Application Repository so they can be checked out by other designers.

-Sending a process app defined in SBM Composer to a runtime environment.
+Sends a process app defined in SBM Composer to a runtime environment.
 Depending on your privileges, you can deploy from SBM Composer or Application Repository.

-Sending a process app to the Application Repository so it can be deployed or checked out by other users.
+Sends a process app to the Application Repository so it can be deployed or checked out by other users.

-Sending a snapshot to a runtime environment.
+Sends a snapshot to a runtime environment.
 Promotions are done in Application Repository.

 A collection of states, transitions, and fields that define your process.

-Activate an item's movement from state to state in the workflow.
+Activates an item's movement from state to state in the workflow.